 - Has significantly less fat and calories then chocolate

 Unlike our beloved chocolate, it is caffeine free (so you can eat it as a late night dessert and it wont keep you up).
 It is naturally sweet, so you rarely need to add a sweetener when making desserts with it.

 My recipe below for Carob Mousse uses just a drizzle of maple syrup, and only a pinch of stevia (for those who like their desserts extra sweet).

 Who needs a multivitamin when you can have carob for dessert (just saying).

-A ‘chocolate’ flavored avocado mousse with no caffeine and added vitamins and minerals.
+A ‘chocolate’ flavored avocado mousse or healthy carob pudding with no caffeine and added vitamins and minerals.
 A good reason to eat dessert first.

 - 2 Ripe bananas

 - 2 Ripe avocados

 - 3 T Maple syrup